 Is Shockwave Therapy painful?

 Generally no. Radial shockwave therapy may produce some slight discomfort during treatment, but each treatment usually last only 2-3 minutes.
 If you find it too uncomfortable, our podiatrists can reduce the intensity of the treatment to a comfortable level.

-Take a look at our Youtube video demonstrating the procedure below:
+Take a look at our podiatrist Ele Lentakis and her YouTube video demonstrating the procedure below:

 What is Shockwave Therapy used for?

 At The Podiatry Practice, we will typically use shockwave therapy for more chronic conditions that have been present for more than a couple of months.

 The common problems we will use shockwave therapy for include;

 - Plantar fasciitis / fasciosis (heel spur syndrome)